 'Throughout human history the most seemingly illogical of adornment and dress styles have served eminently practical purposes.
-Far from being frivolous and absurd, style is functional in the true sense of the word.
+Far from being frivolous and absurd, style is functional in the broadest sense of the word.

 Central to any such argument is the idea that our dress, hairstyle, footwear, make-up and so forth - what the sociologist Irving Goffman collectively termed our ‘presentation of self’ - functions as a medium of expression.
-And, moreover, that such visual communication can ‘say’ certain things - or, at the very least, express them - more immediately and powerfully than verbal language ever can.
+And, moreover, that such visual communication can ‘say’ certain things more immediately and powerfully than verbal language ever can.
 (To appreciate this, try composing a brief, written description of yourself for a ‘personal ad’.
 Now get out a prized photo of yourself dressed in a favourite set of clothes.
 Which medium communicates ‘you’ more effectively and fully?)

 Our lives are made up of innumerable micro moments of often trivial but sometimes enormously important visual interaction.
 Imagine that you are walking down a city street late at night.
 No one is around.
 And then, in the distance, a solitary figure approaches on the same side of the road.
 As you and this alien ‘other’ come closer and closer - with each step more and more visual clues are discernible - you scrutinise and ‘check out’ each other.

 In an ever more heterogeneous, complex world finding ‘people like us’ is no easy matter.
-While once it might have been sufficient to categorise people according to easily discernible and identifiable labels - white, middle class, conservative, respectable - such categories increasingly have little real meaning or value.
+While once it might have been sufficient to categorise people according to verbally identifiable labels - white, middle class, conservative, respectable - such categories increasingly have little real meaning or value.
 To evaluate effectively where someone is ‘at’ today you need other kinds of (often extremely complex) information - information which, more often than not, is difficult or impossible to put into words.
-As the hipper people in marketing have come to realise, ‘people like us’ are now identifiable only by extremely subtle differences of personal philosophy as expressed in ‘lifestyle’ and ‘taste’.
+As the hipper people in marketing have come to realise, ‘people like us’ are now most succinctly identifiable by differences of personal philosophy as expressed in ‘lifestyle’ and ‘taste’.

 Accordingly, it is the careful, subtle manipulation of our own appearance to send precisely the right signals, coupled with a sensitive, sharp ‘reading’ of other’s appearance, that is most likely to make the identification of ‘our kind of people’ possible.
-Verbal descriptions (‘left-wing’, ‘feminist’, ‘old-fashioned’, ‘fun-loving’) have failed us; it is only differences of style that are capable of expressing the complex - yet increasingly significant - differences of personal ‘wavelength’ which really matter in today’s world.’ pp. 7,8,11
+Verbal descriptions (‘left-wing’, ‘feminist’, ‘old-fashioned’, ‘fun-loving’, 'respectable') have failed us; it is only differences of style (and brand affiliation) that are capable of expressing the complex differences of personal ‘wavelength’ which really matter in today’s world.’